Djed Spence: International career

 In March 2022, Spence earned a first international call up to the England Under-21 squad for the European Championship Qualifying matches against Andorra and Albania.
 He made his debut as a substitute during a 3–0 victory away to the latter on 29 March 2022.

 Spence was called up to the senior England squad for the first time on 29 August 2025.
-He became the first Muslim player to receive a call up to the senior men's team.
-On 9 September 2025, Spence made his debut for the English senior squad in a 5-0 victory against Serbia in the 2026 FIFA World Cup qualifiers, replacing Reece James in the 69th minute.
+On 9 September 2025, Spence made his debut for the English senior squad in a 5–0 victory against Serbia in the 2026 FIFA World Cup qualifiers, replacing Reece James in the 69th minute.

+2026 FIFA World Cup

+On 22 May 2026, Spence was selected in the 26-man squad for the 2026 FIFA World Cup.
+He made his World Cup debut as a substitute in England's 4–2 opening group match win over Croatia on 17 June.
+He then started at left back in the following match against Ghana on 23 June, playing 66 minutes before being substituted for Nico O'Reilly.
+After making another substitute appearance in the 2–0 win over Panama in the team's final group match, Spence started at right back in the round of 32 match against the Democratic Republic of the Congo on 1 July, playing 70 minutes.
+He went on to appear as a substitute in both the 3–2 win over Mexico in the round of 16 and the 2–1 win over Norway in the quarter-final.
+During most of the tournament, he wore a custom protective jaw brace after sustaining an injury from a hit by Liam Delap in a Premier League match against Chelsea prior to the World Cup.
+He removed the brace midway through the quarter-final match and did not wear it for the remainder of the tournament.
+Spence also played in the third-place match against France.
+He would draw a foul which led to a penalty kick as England defeated France 6-4 and secured third place.

 Style of play

 Spence primarily plays as a right-back, and is known for his pace and dribbling ability.
 He has been praised by Ian Wright, who described him as "combative, technical, swashbuckling", and Wes Morgan, who compared him to a Rolls-Royce.